Kuingsmile/decodeGoogleOTP/README.md

 ## How to use

+### Export QR codes from Google Authenticator

+1. Open Google Authenticator app on your phone.
+2. Tap on the three dots in the top right corner.
+3. Tap on "Transfer accounts".
+4. Select the accounts you want to export.
+5. Tap on "Export accounts".
+6. Save the QR codes as images.

+### Decode QR codes

-Just download the binary from the [release page](https://github.com/kuingsmile/decodeGoogleOTP/releases) and run it in your terminal.
+Download the binary from the [release page](https://github.com/kuingsmile/decodeGoogleOTP/releases) and run it in your terminal.

 ```shell
 $ decodeGoogleOTP -i <input file> -c <csv file path>